 On 4 March 2019, Pope Francis announced the declassification of the Vatican archives relating to the pontificate of Pius XII, affirming his "trust" in "serious and objective historical research".
 A year later, on March 2, 2020, the Vatican effectively makes these unpublished documents accessible to the scientific public: a historical opening due to the breadth of documentary resources and the exceptional nature of the archival process, but also because it is a discussed pontificate and a period of great political and religious changes, from the outbreak of the Second World War to the beginnings of the Vatican II council.

-Old controversies (about the Vatican’s attitude to the persecution of the Jews and to Nazism) were immediately revived.
-These memorial debates and this polarized history, between condemnation and apology, partly date back to the controversies of the 1960s around the German play by Rolf Hochhuth Le Vicaire (1963), accusing Pius XII of silent complicity in the genocide of the Jews.
+Old controversies (about the Vatican’s attitude towards the persecution of Jews and Nazism) were immediately revived.
+These memorial debates and this polarized history, between condemnation and apology, partly date back to the controversies of the 1960s around the German play by Rolf Hochhuth

 This vast subject has often been approached from a theological and moral point of view.
 But the present file also takes into account political, diplomatic, international and humanitarian issues by questioning the capacity for reaction and action of an institution both spiritual and temporal as well as its limits in the face of extreme violence and genocide.